There’s a facebook group with up to date info for customers, or read on…

 Remember that you can always exclude items if there’s a build up in the cupboard before your next delivery, or if you simply aren’t too keen on something – we’ll do our best to substitute it or give you extra of something else.
 Just amend preferences in your account or send us an email.

 Think that’s all, thanks for your order this week.
-Deliveries are weekly to Rosemarkie, Fortrose, Avoch, Munlochy, Tore, Killen areas so if you’d like a top up then please place an order by Tuesday 7pm.
-Delivery is fortnightly to all other areas.
+Deliveries are weekly to Rosemarkie, Fortrose, Avoch, Culbokie, Cullicudden, Killen areas so if you’d like a top up then please place an order by 7pm, 2 days prior to delivery.
+Delivery is fortnightly to all other areas (Westhill, Longman, Cromarty, Jemimaville, North Kessock, Munlochy, Tore, Beauly, Muir of Ord, Conon, Dingwall etc).